kate-chialing-hung/591_web_crawler/README.md

 # 591_web_crawler
 An automated web crawler for the house rental website: https://www.591.com.tw/
+- Purpose: get all property information on the platform.

 ## How to Install
 - OS: Windows 7+